grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/02 API/03 ServiceDisruptor/01 Constructor.md

 ### Options

-The `options` control the creation and behavior of the `ServiceDisruptor`:
+The following options control the creation and behavior of the `ServiceDisruptor`:

 | Attribute | Description |
 | --------- | ----------- |